infinispan-demos/vertx-api/README.md

 Each time a new name will be posted, the name will be displayed in the client application.

+### Clustered Vert.x

+Clustered Vert.x example showcases a dummy application in cluster mode using Infinispan cluster manager.
+See the dedicated readme file.

 ## Deploying on Openshift